davidssmith/TRON/README.md

 0. Make sure you have a working CUDA installation with cuFFT and the compiler `nvcc` in your path.

+1. Clone and compile [TRON](https://github.com/davidssmith/TRON) into your folder of choice.

+2. Pull the TRON example data from the LFS server using `git-lfs pull` in the folder where you cloned TRON.

-1. Clone and compile [gpuNUFFT](https://github.com/andyschwarzl/gpuNUFFT) into your folder of choice.
+3. Clone and compile [gpuNUFFT](https://github.com/andyschwarzl/gpuNUFFT) into your folder of choice.

-2. Clone and compile [BART](https://github.com/mrirecon/bart) into your folder of choice.
+4. Clone and compile [BART](https://github.com/mrirecon/bart) into your folder of choice.

-3. Correct the path to gpuNUFFT and BART in the RUNME2 script.
+5. Correct the path to gpuNUFFT and BART in the RUNME2 script.

-4. Run `src/RUNME1_tron_degrid_phantom.sh` on the command line.
+6. Run `src/RUNME1_tron_degrid_phantom.sh` on the command line.

-5. Change to the `src/` subdirectory and run `src/RUNME2_others_degrid_phantom.m` in MATLAB.
+7. Change to the `src/` subdirectory and run `src/RUNME2_others_degrid_phantom.m` in MATLAB.
 This should not take long to finish.

-6. Go back to the command line and run `src/RUNME3_tron_grid_all.sh`.
+8. Go back to the command line and run `src/RUNME3_tron_grid_all.sh`.
 This will also not take long.

-7. Go back to MATLAB and run `./RUNME4_others_grid_all.m`.
+9. Go back to MATLAB and run `./RUNME4_others_grid_all.m`.
 This is slow.
 An hour is normal.
 Put your feet up and read our paper while you wait.

-8. If all steps run without errors, you're done.
+10. If all steps run without errors, you're done.
 Congratulations!
 The paper figures should be in `src/figs` and the reconstructions will be in `src/output`.